tcltk/tcl/doc/dev/strings.md

 no differently from any other symbols in the Tcl alphabet.
 In this state of things, it is clear that the set of Tcl strings is strictly a superset of the set of well-formed Unicode text.
-This is not only because of unassigned codepoint awaiting their symbols, but includes an ability to store symbols sequences in Tcl string values that can never become well-formed Unicode text at any point in the future.
+This is not only because of unassigned codepoints awaiting their symbols, but includes an ability to store symbol sequences in Tcl string values that can never become well-formed Unicode text at any point in the future.

 Unicode 3.1.0 was released March 2001.
 This was the first version of the Unicode Standard that assigned characters to surrogate code pairs in the 16-bit encoding, which in Unicode 3 came to have the name UTF-16.
-In Unicode 3 it was acknowledged that this is a variable-length encoding.
+In Unicode 3 it was acknowledged that UTF-16 is a variable-length encoding.
 Tcl's source code was updated to support this specification of Unicode in May 2001, but support for surrogate pairs to represent Unicode characters greater that **U+FFFF** was